THU-IBCS/VsLFM-master/hylfmanet/readme.md

 ### How to train

 We use yaml to manage different training options.
 Users should modify the 'yaml' in configs, and set the filepaths of training pairs.
 Then run:
 ```bash
 python train_rlfm.py --config ./configs/train-rlfm/train_vsreconnet_x3_mito_demo.yaml --tag 20221029 --gpu 0
 ```
 The code will automatically save the model parameters in '../save'.
-An pre-trained model can be found at 'VsLFM-master/Models/_train_vsreconnet_x3_12119cell-488-20211219-6_20221029/epoch-last.pth'
+A pre-trained model can be found in 'VsLFM-master/Models/_train_vsreconnet_x3_12119cell-488-20211219-6_20221029/epoch-last.pth'.

 ### How to track the training process
 ```bash